Header Images courses

 "I particularly enjoy the physiology part of the course, understand drug interactions with specific receptors and neurotransmitters, it makes you think about why we behave in a certain way and how we adapt to the environment."

 "I think what we learn is relevant to us.
 I know that diseases like tuberculosis is still a threat and understand how it can be prevented.
-I also learned about dialysis and I know someone who suffers from kidney failure.
+I also learnt about dialysis and I know someone who suffers from kidney failure.
 I understand what the people are going through better."

 "It is interesting to see how a very small mutation in the DNA sequence can lead to such serious conditions."

-Students have the opportunity to take part in field trips and workshops to debate ideas and actively put their knowledge into practice.
+Students have the opportunity to take part in engaging field trips and workshops to debate ideas and actively put their knowledge into practice.